feslima/pydace/README.md

 ## Notes
 **This is a implementation that relies heavily on linear algebra solvers** (least-squares solvers, Cholesky and QR decompositions, etc.).
-Therefore is strongly advised that your numpy library be integrated to a [BLAS library](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) (e.g.: Intel-MKL, OpenBLAS, ATLAS, etc.) in order to attain satisfactory performances of calculation.
+Therefore, it is strongly advised that your numpy library be integrated to a [BLAS library](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html) (e.g.: Intel-MKL, OpenBLAS, ATLAS, etc.) in order to attain satisfactory performances of calculation.